Search This Blog

 photo courtesy of Holly Elmore Images

-The TCF sessions highlighted the ongoing synergy between the Sarasota Audubon Society (SAS), Big Waters Land Trust (BWLT), and Solutions to Avoid Red Tide (START).
-Together, these organizations manage the intersection of flood mitigation, habitat preservation, and water quality, demonstrating that essential nature-based infrastructure can simultaneously serve as a premier destination for eco-tourism and community education.
+The TCF sessions highlighted the ongoing synergy between Sarasota County, the Sarasota Audubon Society (SAS), Big Waters Land Trust (BWLT), and Solutions to Avoid Red Tide (START).
+As the primary custodian and manager of the property, Sarasota County oversees the critical stormwater management and flood mitigation infrastructure.
+This nature-based system demonstrates that essential municipal utility can simultaneously serve as a premier destination for eco-tourism and community education.

 Sara Reisinger: The Sarasota Audubon Society Nature Center